analogic/watch/README.md

 ```

 #### Result:
 When success then process time is returned.
-If execution fail then process should return 1 as error code.
+If execution fail then process should return 1 as error code and 0 as processing time